ljgrohn/VimeoTranscribe/README.md

 ## How It Works

-1. **Video Extraction:** Parses the Wistia URL/ID and fetches the video file from Wistia's API
+1. **Video Extraction:** Parses the video URL/ID and downloads the video file using yt-dlp (supports Vimeo, Wistia, and many other platforms)
 2. **Audio Processing:** Extracts audio from the video using ffmpeg
 3. **Transcription:** Uploads audio to AssemblyAI and retrieves the transcript
 4. **Output:** Saves the transcript to a text file